Nieuwe Haven Naval Base: History

 The expansion is estimated to cost between €100 million and €250 million, and should be finished by 2029.
 It will include new mooring facilities and create more space on the quays which can be used for storing containers and vehicles.
+The infrastructure related to the Royal Netherlands Navy Submarine Service will also be overhauled and expanded.
+The design of the new expansion will be tested in a simulator at MARIN in Wageningen.

 Facilities

 Battery Testing Center

 The Battery Testing Center (Dutch: Accu Test Centrum; ATC) is a facility at the Nieuwe Haven Naval Base that was established in 1988 to test, charge and discharge batteries.
 Since its inception it has been primarily used to test and charge the batteries that are aboard the submarines of the Royal Netherlands Navy.

 Central Sickbay

 Central Sickbay (Dutch: Centrale Ziekenboeg; CZB) is a hospital that provides healthcare for personnel of the Royal Netherlands Navy.

 Nieuwe Rijkswerf

 Nieuwe Rijkswerf is a naval shipyard of the Royal Netherlands Navy that is used for ship repair and maintenance.